Monotone Games:

 a unified approach to games with strategic complements and substitutes

-The general incentives and outcomes featured in monotone games arise in applications in a large number of disciplines, including anthropology, biology, business, computer science, economics, mathematics, medicine, philosophy, physics, political science, psychology, sociology, and others.
+The general incentive patterns and outcome structures that characterize monotone games emerge across a striking range of disciplines, including anthropology, biology, business, computer science, economics, mathematics, medicine, philosophy, physics, political science, psychology, and sociology, among many others.

-The author identifies unifying threads across different cases, shows how newer results are similar to or different from previous results, and how readers may better understand seemingly different results under the single umbrella of monotone games.
-This is the first publication providing such a unification.
-Many new theorems are proved as well.
-The exposition is mathematically rigorous.
-The book is a new milestone in our understanding of large classes of interdependent societal interactions and it will guide researchers and students for many years to come.
+In this work, the author traces the unifying threads that connect these diverse cases, clarifying how recent developments parallel or depart from earlier results, and demonstrating how a broad array of seemingly disparate findings can be understood under the single, coherent framework of monotone games.
+This is the first publication to offer such a comprehensive unification, and it introduces numerous new theorems alongside this synthesis.
+The exposition is mathematically rigorous throughout.
+The book marks a significant milestone in our understanding of large classes of interdependent social and strategic interactions, poised to guide researchers and students for years to come.

-Selected material was presented by the author in his Berkeley lectures on monotone games, a series of invited lectures at the University of California at Berkeley in Spring 2022.
+Portions of the material were presented by the author in his Berkeley Lectures on Monotone Games, a series of invited talks delivered at the University of California, Berkeley, in Spring 2022.